-French Linen by Annie Sloan was used on the night stands.
+French Linen, an Annie Sloan chalk paint, was used on the night stands.
 The base of the armoire (below) is white chalk paint and I alternated using very diluted Annie Sloan French Linen and Coco to create a wash effect.

 I painted the inside blue by mixing just a tiny bit of blue with white paint.
 I could not give you exact measurements as I did it on a whim and didn't take notes.